 Floors: feel for slope and “soft spots”

 Walk slowly.
-Pay attention to transitions.
+Also, pay attention to transitions between rooms.

 - A slight slope in an older home can be normal.